osamudiamenojo/task-manager/README.md

 ### USER INTERFACE (UI) DESIGN
-- Intuitive Design: User-friendly interface for easy navigation.
 - Responsive Design: Accessible on desktop.

 ### INSTALLATION AND SETUP
+- IntelliJ IDE is recommended to run this application
 - Clone the repository: git clone https://github.com/decadevs/myboard_backend.git
-- Navigate to the project directory: cd myboard-backend.
+- Make sure you are in the project directory: cd task-manager
 - Build and run the backend server.
 - Open your web browser and navigate to http://localhost:8080 to access the application.
+- On successful run navigate to http://localhost:8080/swagger-ui/index.html on your browser to access the API

 ### USAGE
 - Dashboard: Upon logging in, you'll be taken to the dashboard where you can view a summary of your tasks and their details.